 Construction activities would create a short-term increase in employment; at the peak of construction, the project would directly provide about 200 jobs.
 Indirect impacts would also occur as construction-related workers and suppliers spend their earnings on goods and services in the area, generating additional demand for labor, but these effects likely would be too small to be discernible relative to the size of the regional economy.
 If construction occurs during a period with low unemployment (not the current condition), workers would likely come from other projects and the net impact on local employment would be near zero.
-If construction occurs during a period of high unemployment, local, skilled workers could be hired, and the net impact on regional employment would be about 200 jobs (about 0.005 percent of the labor force in the region).
-Based on the current rate of unemployment in the economic area (approximately 300,000 unemployed), the jobs provided by the project would not cause a perceptible change in this rate.
+If construction occurs during a period of high unemployment, local, skilled workers could be hired, and the net impact on regional employment would be about 200 jobs (about 0.006 percent of the labor force in the region).
+Based on the current rate of unemployment in the economic area (about 200,000 unemployed), the jobs provided by the project would not cause a perceptible change in this rate.
 This change would be imperceptible even if all jobs were new jobs; in the case of this project, some of the workers will already be employed, so the project would have no impact on unemployment.

 Construction activities would cause a short-term increase in income through constructionrelated spending on labor, materials, and land.
-The project would involve increased expenditures of about \$24 million for existing BPA contractors and staff, and \$88 million on wages and benefits for non-BPA contract workers, of which about \$22 million would go to workers from within the area and \$66 million would go to workers from elsewhere.
-Additional direct income would be generated for business owners, landowners, and workers from expenditures of about \$89 million for construction materials and about \$77 million for land and easement acquisitions.
-The overall, direct impact on income, for the entire construction period, would be equivalent to about 0.01 percent of total personal income in the area in 2009, which is barely measureable and a low impact.
+The project would involve increased expenditures of about \$16 million for existing BPA contractors and staff, and \$240 million on wages and benefits for non-BPA contract workers, of which about \$60 million would go to workers from within the area and \$180 million would go to workers from elsewhere.
+Additional direct income would be generated for business owners, landowners, and workers from expenditures of about \$175 million for construction materials and an additional undetermined amount for land and easement acquisitions.
+The overall direct impact on income for the entire construction period would be equivalent to about 0.13 percent of total personal income in the area in 2013.
+This is barely measureable and a low impact.
 Indirect increases in income would occur as those receiving income spend it locally on goods and services.
 The indirect impact likely would be smaller than the direct impact on income.

 During operation and maintenance, the project would have no long-term direct impact on employment and no impact on private income, as BPA plans to operate and maintain the new transmission line with existing staff.
 The project could have long-term, indirect effects on employment, such as effects on the flow of goods and services, such as timber from the lands occupied or affected by the right-of-way, substations, and access roads.
-However, these changes would likely be too small to be discernable relative to the size of the regional economy.
-Also, by improving the reliability of electricity delivery in the region, the project would encourage businesses who need high-quality power to locate and invest in the area, which could provide jobs.
+These would occur as the project converts existing timberlands and the net flow of timber to local mills decreases.
+The direct jobs multiplier for lumber and wood products in Washington in 2012 was nine jobs per million board feet of harvest (Zhou 2013).
+Because timberland owners may respond to decreases in harvest from the right-of-way by harvesting elsewhere, the project's net impact on jobs in the regional wood-products sector is unknown.
+However, any changes would likely be too small to be discernable relative to the size of the regional economy and regional timber markets.
+By improving the reliability of electricity delivery in the region, the project would encourage businesses that need high-quality power to locate and invest in the area, which could provide jobs.
 Improved reliability would allow commercial, industrial, and residential consumers to avoid costs from power interruptions.